abijith-2002/hello-world-android-tv-91585/android_tv_frontend/ANDROID_PROJECT_ROOT.md

-Android Project Root Pointer
+# Android Project Root Pointer

-This repository’s Android project root is this directory:
+This file exists to help automated tooling identify the project root for the Android/Kotlin project.

+Project root: This directory (android_tv_frontend)

+Notes:
-- Root Gradle settings: settings.gradle
+- Gradle wrapper is present in this folder.
-- Modules: :app, :list, :utilities
-- Wrapper: ./gradlew

-Tools that auto-detect the project root should use this folder (android_tv_frontend) as the root for Gradle tasks.
+- settings.gradle(.kts) and app module live under this root.
+- Do not remove; used by CI/project analyzers.